kaiwolfram/kaiwolfram.github.io/content/projects/kalayo.md

 ## Kalayo HTTP API
 Current implemented API endpoints.
 Endpoints that are marked with `$` require user authentication by using the HTTP Basic Auth scheme.
-Username is the signing address of the user and the password is a signed token.
+A User's signing address is the basic auth username and the password is a signed token.
 How to get signable tokens is described below in the token resource.

 ### Users